International Science Olympiad Frequently Asked Questions

 Yes.
 Australian Science Innovations meets most of the costs of your domestic and international travel, registration, meals, accommodation and general expenses, but we still ask that each team member contributes $2,500 to help with these costs.

-How are the Science Olympiad Teams formally announced?
+How are the International Science Olympiad Teams formally announced?

 The teams are formally announced in June at a special ceremony held at Parliament House in Canberra.
-The Minister for Education and Training is invited to present teams with their team blazer and parents and teachers are also welcome to attend.
+The Minister for Industry, Innovation and Science is invited to present teams with their team blazer and parents and teachers are also welcome to attend.

 What is the Asian Physics Olympiad?